talbighofranee/talbighofranee/README.md

 - 👋 Hi, I’m Ghofrane Talbi
 - 👀 I am a fourth-year engineering student specializing in web technology and intranet systems.
 My journey in the world of technology has been an exciting one, filled with the exploration of innovative solutions and a commitment to continuous learning.

-- 🌱 I’m currently learning devops
+- 🌱 I’m currently learning DevOps
 - 💞️ Let's connect, collaborate, and create something amazing together! 🚀